dbakewel/netbots/README.md

 The arena a square grid.
 By default the grid is 1000 units on each side with (x=0, y=0) in the bottom left corner.
 Angles are always in radians with 0 radians in the positive x direction and increasing counter-clockwise.
 All coordinators and angles are of type float.

-Angles are relative to the robot.
+Coordinates are relative to the arena and angles are relative to the robot.
 In the image below angels are shown relative to "Wall Banger".

 <img src="images/arena.png" width="60%">